-Following sexual abuse, many find themselves thrown into these tropes or resisting them: the whore, the seductress, the slut — slurs used to devalue women as contaminated by their assault.
-Even if no one was ever told about the abuse, the activation of the archetype of the scapegoat can lead to struggles with self-perceptions derived from the centuries-old distinction between purity and defilement.
+Following sexual trauma, many find themselves thrown into these tropes or resisting them: the whore, the seductress, the slut — slurs used to devalue women as contaminated by their assault.
+Even if no one was ever told about the trauma, the activation of the archetype of the scapegoat can lead to struggles with self-perceptions derived from centuries-old distinctions between purity and defilement.

-Regularly, sexually violated girls and women feel irrevocably corrupted by the abuse, just as studies have shown many view those with histories of sexual assault as both culpable in their own victimization and tainted by it.
+Regularly, sexually violated girls and women feel irrevocably corrupted by the abuse, just as studies have shown many view those with histories of sexual trauma as both culpable in their own victimization and tainted by it.
 Letting go of such distinctions, which align with notions of good and evil, are necessary for recovery and continued growth.
-Instead, we too must learn to trust eros — along with our bodies, emotions, and imaginal lives — in our efforts to continually become our authentic selves.
+We too must learn to trust eros — along with our bodies, emotions, and imaginal lives — in our efforts to continually become our authentic selves.

 As a result of his quest to recover his lost soul, Jung would come to describe the pursuit of psychological wholeness as a lifelong process of overcoming the dualistic split between the ego and the unconscious.
 He also recognized the West’s need to end its overreliance on a logocentric worldview.